Linda Lampenius: Acting

-Brava appeared in the Finnish film classic Akseli and Elina in 1970.
-Her mother played the lead and she was her daughter-in-arms.
-Throughout her childhood, Brava had small roles among others in productions of the Swedish Theatre, touring in Sweden and Norway with the theatre company as well.
-Since the 1990s, Brava has appeared in a few Finnish and Swedish TV series, including Kadonnut näky, Uuno Turhapuro, and Cleo.
-Brava has also starred in the Finnish comedy television series Kultajukka & kumppanit on YLE.
+Lampenius appeared in the Finnish film classic Akseli and Elina in 1970 at only eleven weeks of age; her mother played the lead and she was her daughter-in-arms.
+Throughout her childhood, Lampenius had small roles among others in productions of the Swedish Theatre, touring in Sweden and Norway with the theatre company as well.
+Since the 1990s, Lampenius has appeared in a few Finnish and Swedish TV series, including Kadonnut näky, Uuno Turhapuro, and Cleo.
+Lampenius has also starred in the Finnish comedy television series Kultajukka & kumppanit on YLE.
 Among her other roles on the show, she parodied her own public image in Finland, playing the "Media Linda", a stupid blonde, who carries a violin and invades everywhere in little outfits.

-While living in Los Angeles, Brava was offered roles in Fame L.A., Melrose Place, and Baywatch, and she was also asked to star a television talk show as its musical guest host.
-Brava refused to sign any long-term contracts, but agreed to appear in one episode of Fame L.A. as a guest star, playing Ilsa Lundqvist, a Swedish violinist, who ends up playing the violin at a Christmas party of an art school, having one of the students fall in love with her.
-After months of persuading by Douglas Schwartz, Brava also agreed to appear in one episode of Baywatch, in which she portrayed Ariana, a European violinist in trouble.
-Both of the shows used music from Brava's pop album, including pieces "Violator" and "Aquamarine".
+While living in Los Angeles, Lampenius was offered roles in Fame L.A., Melrose Place, and Baywatch, and she was also asked to star a television talk show as its musical guest host.
+Lampenius refused to sign any long-term contracts, but agreed to appear in one episode of Fame L.A. as a guest star, playing Ilsa Lundqvist, a Swedish violinist, who ends up playing the violin at a Christmas party of an art school, having one of the students fall in love with her.
+After months of persuading by Douglas Schwartz, Lampenius also agreed to appear in one episode of Baywatch, in which she portrayed Ariana, a European violinist in trouble.
+Both of the shows used music from Lampenius's pop album, including pieces "Violator" and "Aquamarine".

 Politics

-Brava represented the Swedish People's Party and was elected to the Helsinki City Council for a four-year term in 1996, serving also as a board member of the Helsinki Philharmonic Orchestra.
-In 1997, Brava was titled as Finland's Tourist Envoy in Sweden as she had increased Swedes' interest in Finland.
+Lampenius represented the Swedish People's Party and was elected to the Helsinki City Council for a four-year term in 1996, serving also as a board member of the Helsinki Philharmonic Orchestra.
+In 1997, Lampenius was titled as Finland's Tourist Envoy in Sweden as she had increased Swedes' interest in Finland.

 Entrepreneur

-Brava had her own cider brand, Linda Cider, in the Nordic countries between 1997 and 2000, selling over 12 million bottles in two years.
-To support the cider sales, Brava had a calendar for 1998 and, every now and then, she would travel all around the country by helicopter, visiting several major supermarkets in one day, giving autographs and posing for pictures.
+Lampenius had her own cider brand, Linda Cider, in the Nordic countries between 1997 and 2000, selling over 12 million bottles in two years.
+To support the cider sales, Lampenius had a calendar for 1998 and, every now and then, she would travel all around the country by helicopter, visiting several major supermarkets in one day, giving autographs and posing for pictures.

-As of 2016, Brava has designed her own sofa, Nordic Symphony, which is being sold though C/O Home in Sweden.
+As of 2016, Lampenius has designed her own sofa, Nordic Symphony, which is being sold though C/O Home in Sweden.